Tejas-Haritsa-vk/COVID_19_Forecasts/README.md

 # COVID_19_Forecasts
-covid-19 forecasts

-Please open the HTML files in "Website Prediction History" to visulize the project when in action.
+### Covid Forecasts App Deployed on Heroku
+This Project features a Webapp to predict the covid cases for the next 30 Days using Machine Learning.
+To view the project in action, Please visit "<a href="https://covidforecasts-webapp.herokuapp.com/">https://covidforecasts-webapp.herokuapp.com/</a>"